 Third, the State of Israel can benefit not only the study of Torah but its application as well, for within the state it is possible to apply Halakhah to a broad range of issues, including modern technology and public life.
 Others, whether Reform or Haredi, may feel that the Torah cannot survive a confrontation with modern society, and therefore, it must either change in accordance with the times or retreat into isolation.
 The Rav strongly identified with the Mizrachi's position that Torah can and should engage the world, that it can meet any challenge and be applied in any circumstance.
-Thus, ideally, the State of Israel can provide a framework within which to realize the covenant of destiny by fostering Torah values and applying Halakhah to the full range of human endeavors.
+Thus, ideally, the State of Israel can provide a framework within which to realize the covenant of destiny by fostering Torah values and applying Halakhah to the full range of human endeavors.5

 The Rav strongly felt the eternal connection of the Jew to the Land of Israel, and testified on many occasions that he had imbibed from his father and grandfather a love for the land and its sanctity.
 Furthermore, he believed that divine providence had decreed that in the dispute between Religious Zionists and anti-Zionists, the Religious Zionists had been correct.
-Yet when we ask ourselves which elements of Jewish destiny can be attained only in the Land of Israel, we see that it is just the first of them-the specific mitzvah of settlement.
+Yet when we ask ourselves which elements of Jewish destiny can be attained only in the Land of Israel, we see that it is just the first of themthe specific mitzvah of settlement.
 The Rav felt that the broader elements of destiny-building Torah institutions, striving for kedushah, applying Halakhah to modern society and engaging the world-were equally relevant to the Diaspora and could be achieved there as well.
+His identification with Mizrachi was based not only on its support for religious life in the State of Israel, but on broad philosophical principles with universal application: belief in anti-isolationism, human activism and creativity, and the Torah's ability to purify man and society.